orxelm/CircularStatesView/README.md

 /// The width of the border
 public var circleBorderWidth: CGFloat

+/// The circle size (diameter) is calculated using the view height and seperatorLength public var circleSize: CGFloat { get }

-/// The maximum value for the circle diameter public var circleMaxSize: CGFloat?
+/// Overrides the circle size calculation with a pre defined max size, min(calculatedSize(), circleMaxSize) public var circleMaxSize: CGFloat?

 /// The length of the seperator line between each circle state